AlexeyMalafeev/kfw-the-game/README.md

 * Machine learning-based fight outcome prediction

 ## Installing and running the game

-To play the game, you only need Python 3.8 or greater (install from python.org).
+Grab the latest release (I don't recommend just cloning master, as it has a lot of extra files that are used in development, but not necessary for playing the game).
+To play, you only need Python 3.8 or greater (install from python.org).
 To start a new game, run `NG_default.py`.
 To load a previously saved game, run `load_game.py`.

 Note: some ML-related modules do require such external dependencies as `pandas`, `numpy` and `sklearn`, but these are not needed to just play the game.

 ## How to play